-SOCS has a highly specified set of qualities it requires of its teaching faculty.
+SOCS-K has a highly specified set of qualities it requires of its teaching faculty.
 Pursuant to the Every Student Succeeds Act, charter schools are free to design personnel systems and hire staff that meet the unique needs of the charter school.
-All teachers and paraprofessionals at SOCS will meet applicable state certification and licensure requirements.
-In accordance with Education Code Section 47605(I), SOCS shall ensure that teachers at SOCS hold the Commission on Teacher Credentialing certificate, permit, or other document required for the teacher's certificated assignment.
+All teachers and paraprofessionals at SOCS-K will meet applicable state certification and licensure requirements.
+In accordance with Education Code Section 47605(I), SOCS-K shall ensure that teachers at SOCS-K hold the Commission on Teacher Credentialing certificate, permit, or other document required for the teacher's certificated assignment.
+These documents shall be maintained on file at the charter school and will be made available for periodic inspection by the District.

 The Charter School may use local assignment options authorized in statute and regulations for the purpose of legally assigning certificated teachers, in the same manner as a governing board of a school district.
 Teachers employed by charter schools during the 2019-20 school year shall have until July 1, 2025, to obtain the certificate required for the teacher's certificated assignment, pursuant to Education Code Section 47605.4(a).
+All teachers shall obtain a certificate of clearance and satisfy the requirements for professional fitness pursuant to Education Code sections 44339, 44340, and 44341.